weatherlink/v2-api/_pages/api-response.md

 }
 ```

-## Weather Observation API Response Structure
+## Weather Observation Data API Response Structure

 API responses for weather observation data follows the same format regardless of the type of weather station.
+However, there are some minor structural differences between current condition data and historic, also known as "archive", data.
+These minor differences are discussed in the outline below.

-The response is composed of the following components:
+A weather observation data response is composed of the following components:

 * `station_id` - The unique ID of the weather station.
 This metadata API endpoint `/stations` can be used to retrieve the station ID numbers for your stations.
 * `sensors` - A list of sensors associated with the station.
+The list of sensors will contain the observation data, this is further explained below.
 * `generated_at` - A Unix timestamp for when the API response was generated.

 Each sensor listed in the `sensors` section contains the following information:

 * `lsid` - The Logical Sensor ID.
 This is a unique ID for the sensor.
 The metadata API endpoint `/sensors` can be used to retrieve all sensor IDs for your stations.
-* `sensor_type` - The sensor type can be used to cross reference with
+* `sensor_type` - The sensor type can be used to cross reference with the [Sensor Catalog](sensor-catalog) to find documentation on the field names and data types for all data fields supported by each type of sensor.
-* `data_structure_type` -
+* `data_structure_type` - The data structure type is used to further specify the nature of a weather observation data record when the sensor can support generating multiple types of data records.
+Please see the [Data Structure Types](data-structure-types) page for more details.
 *
 *